CooperToons HomePage Dept. of Education Merry History CooperToons Books

 OK.
 We can loose it all.
 But how much can you win?

 Well, that's easy.
-As long as you have your unlimited bankroll and can always double your bet, no matter how often you loose, once you do win you'll recoup your losses and come out $1 ahead.
-So whenever you win you win a dollar.
-So the expectation value of winning following a sequence of losses is $1.5
+If you played the Martingale System and it was possible to always double your bet, once you do win you'll recoup your losses and come out $1 ahead.
+So the expectation value of winning following a sequence of losses is always $1.5

 THE